Published on in Health Tip of the Week

 Remember to have fun!

 While there’s a lot for young athletes to remember this season, encourage them to focus on what they CAN do, rather than what they can’t.
-They can enjoy their favorite sport once again, revel in individual and team rivalries, and strive for their personal best each and every day.
+Injuries and pain can definitely put a damper on your youth’s back-to-sports routine; by encouraging them to prepare early, you can help them enjoy their sport even more!

 - Navigating COVID-19: Resources for Parents